 Portland’s Blitzen Trapper runs six deep when it comes to town, but the rambling Americana heart of this rather eclectic band is singer and songwriter Eric Earley.
 When 2007’s self-released Wild Mountain Nation dropped, the album was praised for its glut of good ideas—a wildly varying amalgam of Pavement slouch, hard-rock riffage, Southern hoedown, and Beck-like pop weirdness.
 Earley himself is almost as colorful, though coolly composed, which is actually a near-perfect way to describe Blitzen’s most recent album, Furr.
 The consistency of the band’s musical soup seems to thicken with time, and Furr finds Earley honing both that and a Dylan-esque lyricism.
-In advance of Blitzen Trapper’s performance Monday at Pabst Theater, Earley spoke to Decider about his next record and biting Mr. Zimmerman’s steez.
+In advance of Blitzen Trapper’s performance tonight at the Bluebird Theater, Earley spoke to Decider about his next record and biting Mr. Zimmerman’s steez.

 Decider: Your music, in sound and subject matter, has a distinct Americana bent.
 Do you attribute that to the influence of your father, a bluegrass musician?

 Eric Earley: Yeah, I gleaned a lot from him, everything from the records he liked to his love of Oregon.
 He grew up in Los Angeles, so he had the appreciation of having moved from the big city to a less populated region.
 I think a lot of our music is particular to the Northwestern landscape.

 D: Moreover, Blitzen Trapper seems to represent a broader, classic American-ness.
 Is that something you see as being part of the band’s identity?